smurawski/blog/content/post/hotkeys-for-windows-terminal-alpha.md

 ---
-title: "Hotkeys for the new Windows Terminal Alpah"
+title: "Hotkeys for the new Windows Terminal Alpha"
 date: 2019-05-14T00:00:00-06:00
 author: 'Steven Murawski'
 tags: []